InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-hackathon.md

 * not familiar with InnerSource and not aware about it
 * not enough time to prioritize InnerSource, given the regular work deliverables
 * reluctance to changing ways of working when everything works well already
-* unclear ROI for the upfront setup innersourcing takes
+* unclear return on investment for the upfront setup costs that an InnerSource project takes

 ### Scenario 2: Challenges in getting contributions and building community around InnerSource projects